Krushna-Prasad-Sahoo/DSA-notes/README.md

 ## Classification of Data Structure
 Linear DS: If elements or items are stored in sequence, it is called Linear Data Structure. <br />
 Non-Linear DS: Not stored in sequence, elements, or items.
 Example: Tree, graphs, etc. <br />

+## What is a stack?
+1. Stack is a linear data structure that follows LIFO (Last In First Out) approach for accessing elements.
+2. Push, pop, and top (or peek) are the basic operations of a stack.

+## What are the applications of stack?
+1. Check for balanced parentheses in an expression
+2. Evaluation of a postfix expression
+3. Problem of Infix to postfix conversion
+4. Reverse a string